jessepav/lacygoill-wiki-backup/admin/compiling.md

 ##
 ## What happens if I pass the name of a binary package to `$ apt-get source`?

-It will be replaced with the source package from which it can be compiled.
+It will be replaced by the source package from which it can be compiled.

     $ apt-get source vim-gtk
     ...~